A guide to the Bosphorus at a glance

 Walking, driving or even bicycling – all are fine ways to see the coast.
 But don’t forget the ferries!

-The Bosphorus is not just for show: it is a multifunctional seaway that carries people, cargo, cars, animals and more along its waters.
+The Istanbul Bosphorus is also a biological corridor.
+It is a multifunctional seaway that carries people, cargo, cars, animals and more along its waters.
 Istanbul residents commute via the many Bosphorus ferries – a more pleasant route than the crowded roads – while tourists can take advantage of boat tours along the Bosphorus.

 The Bosphorus also transports flora and fauna.
 The ecosystems of the Marmara and the Black Sea meet in the Strait with four different currents – a rare phenomenon outside of the oceans.
 There are more than 130 species in the Bosphorus, including dolphins!